Mom killed in crash with 19-year-old who was allegedly drunk

 It happened just before 3:30 a.m. in the 1500 block of College Avenue, east of the freeway.

-Authorities tell ABC13 the 23-year-old woman was driving an SUV with her mother and her 1-year-old child inside, when Eric Hernandez crossed over into her lanes in his pickup truck and slammed into her head-on.
+Authorities tell ABC13 the 23-year-old woman was driving an SUV with her mother and her 1-year-old child inside, when Erick Hernandez crossed three lanes of traffic in his pickup truck and slammed into her head-on.

 The young woman died at the scene.
 Her 48-year-old mother and her baby were taken to the hospital in serious condition, but with non life-threatening injuries.